Online Depth Psychotherapy

 To contact me please use the email address or contact form below (also at the foot of any page on this website).

-It is useful to include some general background about what brings you to therapy, but there is no need to include personal information.
+It is useful to include some general background about what brings you to therapy, but there is no need to include personal or sensitive information.

 I am registered with the HCPC, and listed on the Counselling Directory.